15 October 2024

 In the wake of Russia’s invasion of Ukraine, there has been much discussion—often creative—among legal scholars about removing Russia from the Security Council as well as the GA.
 While politicians and others have also called for Israel to be ejected from the UN over the last year, and even though there have been multiple efforts in past decades to unseat Israel’s government from the GA through the credentialing process, there has been noticeably little public debate and discussion of this issue amongst legal advocates and academics recently.
 That inconsistency is one of many that have been on display within scholarly circles since Israel’s genocide against the Palestinians began last fall—at least in Western countries.

-Despite this scholarly reticence, the ICJ AdvOp—as well as past Security Council and GA resolutions recognizing the Palestinian people’s right to self-determination, as well as the illegality of Israel’s annexation of parts of the OPT, and calling for an end to Israel’s occupation of the OPT—provides a clear legal imperative for the GA to use its credentialing process to unseat the Israeli government for lack of legitimacy and representativeness directly connected to its occupation of the OPT and denial of the Palestinian people’s right of self-determination.
+Despite this scholarly reticence, the ICJ AdvOp—alongside Security Council and GA resolutions recognizing the Palestinian people’s right to self-determination, as well as the illegality of Israel’s annexation of parts of the OPT, and calling for an end to Israel’s occupation—provides a clear legal imperative for the GA to use its credentialing process to unseat the Israeli government for lack of legitimacy and representativeness directly connected to its occupation of the OPT and denial of the Palestinian people’s right of self-determination.
 As the Security Council continues to shirk its duties, the GA can and should assert itself by using its credentialing process to uphold its legal obligations and ensure that Israel’s pathological denial of the Palestinian people’s right to determine their own political, social, and economic future is finally and “rapidly” brought to an end.

 Many thanks to Ardi Imseis and Nimer Sultany for helpful comments and suggestions.
 All errors are my own